sravanTIRU/war-card-game/README.md

 # 2. Game Name and Short Description
 Welcome to the War Card Game!
 This is a simple console-based card game where two players engage in battles and wars to determine the ultimate winner.

+#currently the game revolves around two computer generated players that interact with each other.

 # 3. Game Rules
 - The game is played with a standard deck of 52 cards.
 - The deck is divided equally between two players.